The Risks Of Social Media

 - Hackers and other criminals can use the posted information to take over your identity and life easily.

 - Don’t use the F word or the C word or any other bad language!
 This won’t look good to a potential employer.
 Neither do continuous posts about how tired you always are and how that “fat cow” in the office always has it in for you and gives you a letter to type at 4.30 on a Friday afternoon.
 Never post about your alcohol consumption or the use of illegal drugs.
-An odd puff of weed might seem harmless to you, but it can be grounds for instant dismissal in many occupations and will count against you when applying for any job and even stop you getting a passport or a visa for a holiday in many countries.
+An odd puff of weed might seem harmless to you, but it can be grounds for instant dismissal in many occupations and will count against you when applying for any job and even a passport or a visa for a holiday in many countries.

 - Don’t post tirades and abuse on a company Facebook page or Twitter Timeline.
 You might be unhappy that your new “twizzle” stopped working the second time you used it, but you won’t get it sorted that way and when you need help, that company or other companies will have you as a serial complainer or abuser and ignore you.